Navigating through the Exalate Menu Panel is required for all the administrative tasks related to the Exalate application.

 License Details

-Here you can manage your Exalate license information, and check your license type, status, and expiration date.
+Here you can manage your Exalate license information, and read your license type, status, and expiration date.

 Clean-up Tools

 Under this tab, you can stop synchronization and remove synchronization-related metadata on both sides.
 Usually, this tool is used to resolve unhandled synchronization problems.
-There are two available options, you can clean up by Connection or clean up by Entity.
+The two available options let you clean up by Connection or clean up by Entity.